 Jackie Layne shared this picture of finches eagerly feasting at a nyjer seed feeder.
 Psst—these are the 10 types of bird feeders you need in your backyard.

 It looks as if this house finch is taking a shower under a dried-up sunflower as it whips up snow with its wings.
 Norma Larrabee Gabriel captured the adorable picture.
-Check out more of the snowiest bird photos ever!
+Discover 7 types of finch birds to look for in winter.

 Courtesy Martha Tully